|

 12. Blocking Dialin and Dialout

-to a defined list of phone numbers.
+incoming calls and/or limit outgoing calls to a defined list of phone

-The Pool Properties for any defined pool can be selected from the NetModem Server configuration screen, by selecting the pool and clicking the Properties button.
+The Pool Properties for any defined modem pool can be selected from the NetModem Server configuration screen, by selecting the pool and clicking the Properties button.

 The Block Dialin and Block DialOut options are disabled by default.
-When you enable the "Block Dialout" option, it causes the button labeled "Allowed Numbers to Dialout" button to appear. |
+When the "Block Dialout" option is enabled, it causes a button labeled "Allowed Numbers to Dialout" button to appear. |

 How the "Block Dialin from Clients" feature works: